Cray-HPE/docs-csm/310-CABINETS.md

 The `cabinets.yaml` file is particularly important for upgrades from Shasta v1.3 systems as it allows the preservation of cabinet names and network VLANs.
 An audit of the existing system will be required to gather the data needed to populate `cabinets.yaml`.
 In the example below the VLANs for cabinets 1000 and 1001 are overridden.
 This example can be used to preserve existing cabinet VLANs and prevent reconfiguring switches and CMMs.
 Similar cabinet numbering and preservation of VLANs can be used for Hill and River cabinets.

 Use for original cabinet data for v1.3 systems use [SLS Dump data collected from the system](068-HARVEST-13-CONFIG.md).
-An exerpt of the data is shown below.
+An excerpt of the data is shown below.
 Cabinet names and VLANs for `comptype_cabinet` should be collected from SLS data and used to populate `cabinets.yaml` for the system.
 Failure to do this will result in needing to change switch and CMM configurations.

 ```
    "x9000": {